 He did not have the energy to get up on his feet.

-This post’s portion of text breaks down as follows: In quel pùnto (at that point) fu bussàto àlla pòrta (there was a knock at the door). — Passàte pùre (by all means come in), — dìsse il falegnàme (said the woodworker), sènza avér la fòrza di rizzàrsi in pièdi (without having the strength to get up on his feet).
+This portion of text translates as: In quel pùnto (at that point) fu bussàto àlla pòrta (there was a knock at the door). — Passàte pùre (by all means come in), — dìsse il falegnàme (said the woodworker), sènza avér la fòrza di rizzàrsi in pièdi (without having the strength to get up on his feet).

 Key Italian usages from this post include: a quel pùnto (at that point), a un cèrto pùnto (at a certain point), bussàre (to knock), bussàre àlla pòrta (to knock on the door), pùre (by all means), rizzàre la códa (to stick its tail straight out), rizzàre gli orécchi (to perk its ears up), rizzàrsi in pièdi (to stand up, get up on one’s feet).